microsoft/binder/README.md

 ```

 ### 3. Experiment Run
-Assuming you have prepared data for ACE2005 and finished enironment setup, here is the command to run an experiment on ACE2005:
+Assuming you have prepared data for ACE2005 and finished enironment setup, below is the command to run an experiment on ACE2005:
 ```bash
 python run_ner.py conf/ace05.json
 ```